Achievable logoAchievable logo

 Investment company ranking communications

-If you’ve researched mutual funds, you’ve probably encountered ranking systems like Morningstar.
-This organization provides investors with general information, research, and data on various types of securities (primarily focusing on funds).
+If you’ve researched mutual funds, you’ve probably seen ranking systems like Morningstar.
+Morningstar provides investors with general information, research, and data on many types of securities (with a primary focus on funds).
 For example:

-Morningstar is well known for its 5-star system that ranks mutual funds based on performance.
-While their methodology is intense (and not necessary to know for the exam), Morningstar ranks similar funds (e.g. growth funds, high yield funds) based on their risk and returns.
-This chart summarizes its ranking system:
+Morningstar is well known for its 5-star system, which ranks mutual funds based on performance.
+You don’t need to know the details of its methodology for the exam, but you should understand the basic idea: Morningstar compares similar funds (for example, growth funds and high yield funds) and ranks them based on risk and returns.
+This chart summarizes the star rankings:

 # of stars Ranking of fund